 The process lays the framework, but doesn’t have to hold the answers for every use case under the sun.
 Simply leaving some blank space to fill out with extra information (eg, a particular employee’s goals, interests, and hobbies) gives you the flexibility to apply that same process to multiple different cases.

 In short, having rough guidelines that can be filled in later is better than trying to be too overly detailed.
 Remembering this will let you create processes for more than just your standard work duties.
+You don’t have to go full standard operating procedure software straight away!

 5. NASA’s lack of processes caused a mistake resulting in the $193 million Mars Climate Orbiter satellite disintegrating